 Timeline Science and Technology: A Visual History of Our World by Peter Goes

-This large-format hardback traces a chronology of the key technological developments in the history of mankind.
+This large-format hardback traces a chronology of the key technological developments in the history of humanity.
 Effectively a history of STEM, inventions and discoveries for each epoch is presented in an engaging visual style using glowing pen and ink drawings and deft typography – from the stone age, through to early civilizations, the Renaissance, and beyond.
 This is a blockbuster of a non-fiction book for children in KS2 – perfect for primary school libraries.

 The Misadventures of Frederick by Ben Manley and Emma Chichester Clark